TheJacksonLaboratory/FunDataR/4_learning/1_tuning.md

   ANOVA omnibus F-test on a model with the feature as response and class as a categorical predictor.
   We can do this separately for each feature, adjust the p-values for multiple testing, then only use the features with significant F-tests as input into the knn process.
-This approach suffers from not taking feature correlations into account (so may include features contributing information largely redundant to that already included with other features), as well as the possibility that important interactions between features will be missed unless the individual features involved in the interaction do not have a direct effect (e.g. they only have an effect through the interaction).
+This approach suffers from not taking feature correlations into account, so it may include features contributing information largely redundant to that already included with other features.
+It is also likely that important interactions between features will be missed if the individual features involved in the interaction do not have a direct effect (e.g. they only have an effect through the interaction).
-  There are various alternative approaches that try to evaluate varying subsets of features instead of individual features using predictive performance of the final model as the selection criterion.
+  There are various alternative approaches that try to evaluate varying subsets of features instead of individual features, using predictive performance of the final model as the selection criterion.
-  These **wrapper** methods for feature selection offer far more thorough exploration of the potential information content in the feature space, but are often computationally intractable, as the number of variations grows faster than exponentially with the number of features.
-Furthermore, in many systems, significant interaction effects are unlikely to be encountered in the absence of significant invididual effects, so the simpler feature selection scheme suffices.
+  These **wrapper** methods for feature selection offer far more thorough exploration of the predictive potential of the feature space, but are often computationally intractable, as the number of feature combinations that can be explored grows faster than exponentially with the number of features.
+  Furthermore, in many systems, significant interaction effects are unlikely to be encountered in the absence of significant invididual effects, so the simpler one feature at-a-time selection scheme suffices.

 The training-set used for knn should resemble the composition of the the population you are making predictions for.
 If the composition of the training-set differs from the population, the knn